sambaiz/athena-admin/README.md

 If you need to change the key before this operation, use matchedHandler.
 The following example is changing the UTC string to that of TimeZone.
 (e.g. `2017/12/01/19` => `2017/12/02/04`)
-There is full codes in /sample.
+There are full codes in /sample.

 ```
 const utcToTZ = (matched, objKey, table) => {